metahoof/docs/docs/tutorials/how-to-find-the-best-horse.md

 - **Attributes:** A late sprinter needs high **Endurance** and **Agility**.
 - **Temperament:** Horses with low Temperament might abandon your plan mid-race!

-⚠️ *Misaligned strategy can ruin even the strongest horse’s chances.
-A high-stat horse won’t perform well if it can’t stick to the plan.*
+⚠️ _Misaligned strategy can ruin even the strongest horse’s chances.
+A high-stat horse won’t perform well if it can’t stick to the plan._

----

 ## 🧠 Don’t Ignore Fitness & Training